A Quick Guide to Correctly Writing SEO and General Internet Terms

 You can do the word crunching when writing YouTube.
 Make sure the Y and T are always capitalized.

-Are there any internet or SEO terms that you struggle with?
+Outside of whether or not ‘Wi-Fi’ is capitalized, or if ‘internet’ is a proper noun, are there any other internet writing terms that you struggle with?
 If so, comment below!